coatless/hpc/docs/cluster-setup.md

 There are about four different configuration steps.

 - Ensure the cluster can easily be accessed from a local computer.
+- Enable command shortcuts through aliases.
+- Setup a GitHub access token for pulling software in from private repositories (skip if not needed).
 - Create a space on a project drive for where R packages should be installed.
-- Setup a GitHub access token for pulling software in from private repositories (skip if not needed).
 - Install _R_ packages!

 ## Secure Shell (SSH) Setup